rlauer6/makala/README.md

 add a `requirements.txt` file as described later in this `README`.

 After editing the configuration file run `make`.
-Running `make` will rebuild the zip file and redeploy your Lambda.
-Note that the `Makefile` will be rewritten by `makala` as well whenever a change is made to the configuration file.
-The zipfile has a dependency on any modules or packages you might add using the `modules` option.
+Running `make` will rebuild the zip file and redeploy your Lambda. *Note that the `Makefile` will also be rewritten by `makala` as well whenever a change is made to the configuration file.* The zipfile has a dependency on any modules or packages you might add using the `modules` option.
 This will cause the pattern rule for compliling Python scripts to check your modules before packaging.

 ```
 MODULES = \